Dr. Julie Anne Moore

 Dr Abate has been in private practice since her graduation from Rush in 1997.
 Initially in Wheaton Illinois for seven years, Dr. Abate has been affiliated with Dr. Julie Moore in Elmhurst Illinois since June of 2003.

 In her practice, Dr. Abate sees patients of all ages and enjoys long-term relationships with many of her patients.
-Her emphasis is on general medical dermatology, but she also practices moderate cosmetic and surgical dermatology, including laser surgery for blood vessels and hair reduction, Botox and dermal filling agents, chemical peels, sclerotherapy, mole removal and skin cancer surgery.
+Her emphasis is on general medical dermatology, but she also practices moderate cosmetic and surgical dermatology, including laser surgery for blood vessels, Botox and dermal filling agents, chemical peels, sclerotherapy, mole removal and minor skin cancer surgery.
 Common conditions for which patients seek treatment from Dr. Abate include, among others: acne, rosacea, warts, psoriasis, eczema, disorders of hair and nails, mole evaluation/screening, skin cancer, and skin rejuvenation.